NativeScript/docs-v7/tutorial/ng-chapter-6.md

 }
 ```

-On Android a translucent does not take up space, so you need to add a bit of padding to the top of the list page so the status bar and `<ActionBar>` don’t sit on top of one another.
+On Android a translucent status bar does not take up space, so you need to add a bit of padding to the top of the list page so the status bar and `<ActionBar>` don’t sit on top of one another.
 To do so, open `app/pages/list/list.android.css` and paste in the following code:

 ``` CSS
 ActionBar {